NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 ## Testing Your Bot

 1. You will want to use Bot Framework Emulator here.
-You can also use the built in Web Chat, but the Emulator will help you debug.
+You can also use the built-in Web Chat, but the Emulator will help you debug.

 2. On the top right of the composer, click on stat Bot.
-One the Bot is started, if you have installed the Bot Emulator, you can select "Test in Emulator".
+Once the Bot is started, if you have installed the Bot Emulator, you can select "Test in Emulator".

-3. On the Emulator, typed in "get a quote from Naruto".
+3. On the Emulator, type in "get a quote from Naruto".

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/test.PNG?raw=true" />